Lucas-Saaler/Lucas-Saaler-E-Commerce-Tracker/README.md

 ## Credits

 The starter code for this application was provided by the Ohio State University coding bootcamp.
-I the rest of this code myself using NodeJS, MySQL, Seqlelize, and dotenv.
+I wrote the rest of this code myself using NodeJS, MySQL, Seqlelize, and dotenv.